ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     :param l: (int32) index of the layer
     :rtype: (int32) number of visible layers

-.. function:: Hierarchy.setEGap(self, l, gap)

-    Set the ART gap of an encoder (E)

-    :param l: (int32) index of the layer
-    :param gap: (float32) value to set

-.. function:: Hierarchy.getEGap(self, l)

-    Get the ART gap of an encoder (E)

-    :param l: (int32) index of the layer
-    :rtype: (float32) gap

-.. function:: Hierarchy.setEVigilance(self, l, vigilance)

-    Set the ART vigilance of an encoder (E)

-    :param l: (int32) index of the layer
-    :param vigilance: (float32) value to set

-.. function:: Hierarchy.getEVigilance(self, l)

-    Get the ART vigilance of an encoder (E)

-    :param l: (int32) index of the layer
-    :rtype: (float32) vigilance

 .. function:: Hierarchy.setELR(self, l, lr)

     Set the learning rate of an encoder (E)